yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 A package must be built.

-This informational message occurs when Yarn wishes to let you know that a package will need to be built in order for the installation to complete.
+This informational message occurs when Yarn wishes to let you know that a package will need to be built for the installation to complete.
 This usually occurs in only two cases: either the package never has been built before, or its previous build failed (returned a non-zero exit code).

 ## YN0008 - `MUST_REBUILD`

 A package must be rebuilt.

 This information message occurs when Yarn wishes to let you know that a package will need to be rebuilt in order for the installation to complete.
 This usually occurs in a single case: when the package's dependency tree has changed.
-Note that this also include its transitive dependencies, which sometimes may cause surprising rebuilds (for example, if `A` depends on `B` that depends on `C@1`, and if Yarn decides for some reason that `C` should be bumped to `C@2`, then `A` will need to be rebuilt).
+Note that this also includes its transitive dependencies, which sometimes may cause surprising rebuilds (for example, if `A` depends on `B` that depends on `C@1`, and if Yarn decides for some reason that `C` should be bumped to `C@2`, then `A` will need to be rebuilt).

 ## YN0009 - `BUILD_FAILED`